mpv-player/mpv/DOCS/man/input.rst

     Return the current hardware decoder that was detected and opened.
 Returns the same values as ``hwdec``.

-    This is known only once the VO has opened (and possibly later).
+    This is known only once the VO has been opened (and possibly later).
 With some VOs (like ``opengl``), this is never known in advance, but only when the decoder attempted to create the hw decoder successfully.
 Also, hw decoders with ``-copy`` suffix are returned only while hw decoding is active (and unset afterwards).
-All this reflects how detecting hw decoders are detected and used internally in mpv.
+All this reflects how hw decoders are detected and used internally in mpv.

 ``panscan`` (RW)